lacework/terraform-provisioning/docs/README.md

 }
 ```

 It is highly recommended you install and configure the Lacework CLI when using the Terraform Provider for Lacework.
-For more information on installing/configuring the Lacework CLI visit the documentation [here](https://github.com/lacework/go-sdk/wiki/CLI-Documentation#installation)
+For more information on installing and configuring the Lacework CLI visit the documentation [here](https://github.com/lacework/go-sdk/wiki/CLI-Documentation#installation)

 ## Terraform to manage integrations with public cloud accounts and Lacework